 Magnitude of completeness is defined as the lowest magnitude at which 100% of the events in a space-time volume is detected (Rydelek and Sacks 1989; Taylor et al. 1990; Wiemer and Wyss 2000).
-M_c is also important for mapping out seismicity parameters such as b-value of Gutenberg-Richter relationship.
+Mc is also important for mapping out seismicity parameters such as b-value of Gutenberg-Richter relationship.
 The magnitude of completeness was calculated using nine different methods defined by Woessner and Wiemer (2005).
 Addition to magnitude of completeness, these methods also estimate G-R 'a', and 'b' parameters.
-These methods are Maximum Curvature Method (M1), Fixed Minimum Magnitude observed (M{min}) (M2), goodness of fit M{min} 90 (M3) and M{min} 95 (M4), Best combination of $M{min}90$ and $M{min}90$ and maximum curvature (M5), entire magnitude range (M6), Shi and Bolt (1982) method (M7), Bootstrap method (M8), Cao and Gao (2002) method (M9).
+These methods are Maximum Curvature Method (M1), Fixed Minimum Magnitude observed $(M{min})$ (M2), goodness of fit $M{min}90$ (M3) and $M{min}95$ (M4), Best combination of $M{min}90$ and Mmin90 and maximum curvature (M5), entire magnitude range (M6), Shi and Bolt (1982) method (M7), Bootstrap method (M8), Cao and Gao (2002) method (M9).
 Magnitude of completeness for Patna site for Region I and Region II (shown in Figure 1) was estimated using software package ZMAP (Wiemer, 2001), a MATLAB based programme.
-The 'a', 'b' and M_c from each method is represented as Figure 2 for method M1, M2, M3, M4, M5, M6, M7, M8 and M9 for both the regions.
-It has been observed that M_c varies from 1.7 to 5.0 M_w for region I and 1.9 to 4.9 M_w for region II.
+The ' $\alpha$ ', 'b' and $M_c$ from each method is represented as Figure 2 for method M1, M2, M3, M4, M5, M6, M7, M8 and M9 for both the regions.
+It has been observed that $M_c$ varies from 1.7 to 5.0 $M_w$ for region I and 1.9 to 4.9 $M_w$ for region II.
+So, for the further analysis, magnitude moment of 4.5 would be considered as magnitude of completeness.
 It is also observed that at R-value of 95% fit for the observed magnitude-frequency distribution cannot be modeled by a straight line for the region II due to lack of large amount of data.
 The Guttenberg-Richter 'a' and 'b' parameter calculated using these 9 methods is different from calculated using completed data with G-R relationship values for both the region.
 Calculated values of G-R 'a' and 'b' parameter for both the regions is given in Table 1.
 The value of 'a' parameter calculated from the above methods vary from 3.11 to 6.57 for region I and 3.07 to 6.4 for region II.
 However, 'b' parameter calculated from the above methods varies from 0.149 to 0.843 for region I and 0.176 to 0.848 for region II.
-The lower b-value is observed as it is calculated based on the magnitude of completeness which may be due to the change in the algorithm as it selected the completed magnitude as minimum observed magnitude.
-This is not used further in the hazard calculation.
 The difference in 'a' and 'b' parameters determined using the above methods, as it is calculated based on magnitude of completeness using mixed data (Woessner and Wiemer 2005) instead of period of completeness for completed data of earthquake events.
 It has been seen from Table 1 that average value of 'a'-parameter is 4.95 for region I which is low as compared with the number of earthquakes in the region.
-Similarly, average 'b'-value of 0.522 and 0.661 for region I and region II are also low when compared to the number of earthquake events having larger magnitude.
-According to Boomer et al. (2005) calculation effort increases dramatically with the inclusion of more branches in the logic tree.
-Therefore, Bommer et al. (2005) suggested avoiding using branches with slight differences between the options, in cases when those options result in very similar nodes.
-Hence only M6 has been used as M6 method is capable for M_c calculation as it synthetically maximises the available data and stabilises the M_c value.
-Woessner and Wiemer (2005) suggested that M6 method is capable for M_c calculation as it synthetically maximises the available data and stabilises the M_c value.
+Similarly, average 'b'-value of 0.522 and 0.661 for region I and region II is also low when compared to the number of earthquake events having larger magnitude.
+So, as per Woessner and Wiemer (2005), M6 method is capable for $M_c$ calculation as it synthetically maximises the available data and stabilises the $M_c$ value.
 Therefore, for further analysis, 'a' and 'b' value of 6.57 and 0.843 and 6.22 and 0.815 respectively had considered for region I and II.
 For further study, weight factor of 0.5 was given to each of the method (i.e. period of completeness and magnitude of completeness viz.
 M6) used to determine the 'a' and 'b' value for both the regions.
-The final value of $5.0 M_w$ and $4.8 M_w$ is adopted as magnitude of completeness for region I and II respectively for further study.
+The final value of 5.0 $M_w$ and 4.8 $M_w$ is adopted as magnitude of completeness for region I and II respectively for further study.